-Use custom settings for Windows 10 devices in Intune
+Use custom settings for Windows 10/11 client devices in Intune

-Windows 10 custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to configure different features.
+Windows client custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to configure different features.
 These settings are typically used by mobile device manufacturers to control features on the device.

-Windows 10 makes many Configuration Service Provider (CSP) settings available, such as Policy Configuration Service Provider (Policy CSP).
+Windows client makes many Configuration Service Provider (CSP) settings available, such as Policy Configuration Service Provider (Policy CSP).

 Name: Enter a unique name for the OMA-URI setting to help you identify it in the list of settings.